sjburgess/UW-Roundnet-Website/README.md

   - *Any problems?* no issues!

 - **Sarah:**
-  - *What did you do yesterday?*
+ - *What did you do yesterday?* Yesterday, I did not have a chance to work on the project.
-  - *What are you planning to do today?*
+  - *What are you planning to do today?* Today we have our sprint review, so will collaborate with the team to make sure we are all ready to submit the first sprint.
+Also provide feedback to another team.
   - *Any problems?*

 - **Basil:**